juxor/afaq/markdown/secG4.md

 Anarchist **par excellence**"_ [Tucker, **Instead of a Book**, p.
 391]).
 Tucker is distinctly at odds with Proudhon who consistently opposed wage- labour and so, presumably, was also an advocate of _"pseudo-Anarchism"_ alongside Kropotkin and Most.

-For Proudhon, the worker has _"sold and surrendered his liberty"_ to the proprietor, with the proprietor being _"a man, who, having absolute control of an instrument of production, claims the right to enjoy the product of the instrument without using it himself."_ This leads to exploitation and if _"the labourer is proprietor of the value which he creates, it follows"_ that _"all production being necessarily collective, the labourer is entitled to a share of the products and profits commensurate with his labour"_ and that, _"all accumulated capital being social property, no one can be its exclusive proprietor."_ [**What is Property?**, p.
-130, p.
-293 and p.
-130] With _"machinery and the workshop, divine right -- that is, the principle of authority -- makes its entrance into political economy.
+For Proudhon, the worker has _"sold and surrendered his liberty"_ to the proprietor, with the proprietor being _"a man, who, having absolute control of an instrument of production, claims the right to enjoy the product of the instrument without using it himself."_ This leads to exploitation and if _"the labourer is proprietor of the value which he creates, it follows"_ that _"all production being necessarily collective, the labourer is entitled to a share of the products and profits commensurate with his labour"_ and that, _"all accumulated capital being social property, no one can be its exclusive proprietor."_ With _"machinery and the workshop, divine right -- that is, the principle of authority -- makes its entrance into political economy.
+Capital .
-Capital . . .
-Property . . . are, in economic language, the various names of .
 . .
+Property . . . are, in economic language, the various names of . . .
-Power, Authority."_ Thus, under capitalism, the workplace has a _"hierarchical organisation."_ There are three alternatives, capitalism (_"that is, monopoly and what follows"_), state socialism (_"exploitation by the State"_) _"or else . . . a solution based on equality, -- in other words,
-the organisation of labour, which involves the negation of political economy and the end of property."_ [**System of Economical Contradictions**, pp. 203-4 and p.
-253]
+Power, Authority."_ Thus, under capitalism, the workplace has a _"hierarchical organisation."_ There are three alternatives, capitalism (_"that is, monopoly and what follows"_), state socialism (_"exploitation by the State"_) _"or else . . . a solution based on equality, -- in other words, the organisation of labour, which involves the negation of political economy and the end of property."_ In short, _"all property becomes . . . collective and undivided."_

-For Proudhon, employees are _"subordinated, exploited"_ and their _"permanent
-condition is one of obedience."_ The wage worker is, therefore, a _"slave."_
-Indeed, capitalist companies _"plunder the bodies and souls of wage workers"_ and they are _"an outrage upon human dignity and personality."_ However, in a co-operative the situation changes and the worker is an _"associate"_ and _"forms a part of the producing organisation"_ and _"forms a part of the sovereign power, of which he was before but the subject."_ Without co- operation and association, _"the workers . . . would remain related as subordinates and superiors, and there would ensue two industrial castes of masters and wage-workers, which is repugnant to a free and democratic society."_ [**The General Idea of the Revolution in the Nineteenth Century**,
+[**Property is Theft!**, p.
+21, p.
+139, p.
+114, pp. 117-8, p.
+193,  p.
+202 and
 p.
-216, p.
-219 and p.
-216] As Robert Graham notes, _"Proudhon's market
-socialism is indissolubly linked to his notions of industry democracy and workers' self-management."_ [_"Introduction"_, **Op.
-Cit.,**, p. xxxii]
+137] Indeed, in 1849 he angrily rejected the assertion that he wanted _"individual ownership and non-organisation of the instruments of labour"_:

+> _"I have never penned nor uttered any such thing: and have argued the opposite a hundred times over . . .
+I deny all kinds of proprietary domain.
+I deny it, precisely because I believe in an order wherein the instruments of labour will cease to be appropriated and instead become shared."_ [**Op.
+Cit.**, p.
+499]

+So _"under universal association, ownership of the land and of the instru­ments of labour is **social** ownership."_ This was because wage- workers were _"subordinated, exploited,"_ their _"permanent condition is one of obedience"_ and so, therefore, a _"slave."_ Capitalist companies _"plunder the bodies and souls of wage workers"_ and they are _"an outrage upon human dignity and personality."_ However, in a co-operative the situation changes and the worker is an _"associate"_ and _"forms a part of the producing organisation"_ and _"forms a part of the sovereign power, of which he was before but the subject."_ Without association, people _" would remain related as subordinates and superiors, and there would ensue two industrial castes of masters and wage-workers, which is repugnant to a free and democratic society."_ [**Op.
+Cit.**, p.
+377, p.
+583, p.
+584 and p.
+583]

-This analysis lead Proudhon to call for co-operatives to end wage labour.
-This was most consistently advocated in his **The General Idea of the Revolution** but appears repeatedly in his work.
+This analysis lead Proudhon to call for co-operatives to end wage labour and it appears repeatedly in his work.
 Thus we find him arguing in 1851 that socialism is _"the elimination of misery, the abolition of capitalism and of wage-labour, the transformation of property, . . . the effective and direct sovereignty of the workers, . . . the substitution of the contractual regime for the legal regime."_ [quoted by John Ehrenberg, **Proudhon and his Age**,
 p.
-111] Fourteen years later, he argued the same, with the aim of his mutualist ideas being _"the complete emancipation of the workers . . . the abolition of the wage worker."_ Thus a key idea of Proudhon's politics is the abolition of wage labour: _"Industrial Democracy must. . . succeed Industrial Feudalism."_ [quoted by K. Steven Vincent, **Pierre-Joseph Proudhon and the Rise of French Republican Socialism** p.
-222 and p.
-167] _"In democratising us,"_ Proudhon argued, _"revolution has launched us on the path of industrial democracy."_ [**Selected Writings of Pierre-Joseph Proudhon**, p.
-63]
+111] Fourteen years later, he argued the same, with the aim of his mutualist ideas being _"the complete emancipation of the workers . . . the abolition of the wage worker."_ [quoted by K. Steven Vincent, **Pierre-Joseph Proudhon and the Rise of French Republican Socialism** p.
+222] Thus a key idea of Proudhon's politics is the abolition of wage labour: _"Industrial Democracy must follow Industrial Feudalism."_  [**Property is Theft!**, p.
+610]

 (As an aside, it is deeply significant how different Proudhon's analysis of hierarchy and wage-labour is to Murray Rothbard's.
 For Rothbard, both